tl-its-umich-edu/StudentDashboard/server/README.md

 - implement html version using template for looping

 DONE:
+- pass in the uniqname to the index.html file.
 - CLEANUP comments, extra logging etc. (keep in TTD)
 - add properties file [see http://stackoverflow.com/questions/98376/java-properties-file-equivalent-for-ruby]
 - add .gitignore